-For the past 15 years, I have been a volunteer advocate for healthcare and in the last two years, have been a patient advocate for the eHealth Conference.
-Why would I do this and is it beneficial to improving healthcare?
+For the past 15 years, I have been a volunteer advocate for healthcare, and in the last two years, I have been a patient advocate for the e-Health Conference.

-My mantra for years has been to “personalize my healthcare”, from birth to death, in a holistic way with wellness and prevention and healthcare when needed by the many experts in our system.
+My mantra for years has been to “personalize my healthcare,” from birth to death, in a holistic way, with wellness and prevention when needed by the many experts in our system.
 What this means is that I have a health plan at my family level and am prepared for situations as they arise.

-- Seeing the incredible number of digital projects targeted at populations with specific value propositions has helped me understand how scope and scale can lead to improved health equity.
+- Seeing the incredible number of digital projects targeted at populations with specific value propositions has helped me understand how scope and scale can lead to improved health equity

-- Seeing the integration of the determinants of health side by side the development of healthcare apps as equally important in the development of digital capability for reach into communities.
+- Seeing the integration of the determinants of health — side by side the development of healthcare apps — as equally important in the development of digital capability for reach into communities

-Now, after two years on this team, I recognize the work that needs to be done but clearly, digital enablement is a cornerstone of bringing healthcare into the family.
+Now, after two years on this team, I recognize the work that needs to be done.
+But, clearly digital enablement is a cornerstone of bringing healthcare into the family.

 I hope I am invited for a third year so we can build on the number of patient advisors that can help move us quickly to the future.